sPHENIX-Collaboration/INTT/general_codes/josephb/InttExampleAna/README.md

 * The `InttExampleAna.h` and `InttExampleAna.cc` files were produced with a Perl script as
 	* `CreateSubsysRecoModule.pl InttExampleAna`
 	* You can mimmick this command to quickly produce a minimal pair of header (`.h`) and implementation (`.cc`) for a `Fun4All` analysis module
+	* However, it does not comment out unused arguments
+	* 	You will need to comment out the `topNode` pointer until you use it in the function
+	*	Or, use it in a trivial way; in either case you need to edit the files to get them to compile with the `-Wall` flag
 	* It can be more efficient than copying and performing a find and replace on existing files
 * Note that not every code needs to inherit from `SubsysReco` and be specialized for `Fun4All` analysis
 * You can create standalone or helper classes that can be compiled into your package and used in other projects